Andrew Havill: Film

 Havill made his film debut in 1995, portraying Galant on Michael Hoffman's Restoration.
 Following this, he played Algernon in Brian Gilbert's 1997 film Wilde and Piers in Clare Kilner's 1999 film Janice Beard.

 In the 2000s, Havill's film work included roles in Thaddeus O'Sullivan's 2002 period drama The Heart of Me as Charles (the fiancé of Helena Bonham Carter's Dinah), Douglas McGrath's 2002 period comedy-drama Nicholas Nickleby, Christine Jeffs' 2003 biographical drama Sylvia, and Sean Ellis' 2008 horror film The Broken as Doctor Myers.

-Beginning with The King's Speech in 2010, in which he portrayed the royal sound engineer Robert Wood, Havill has starred in a number of historical dramas in Britain and elsewhere.
-In 2011, he played the cabinet secretary to Meryl Streep's Margaret Thatcher in The Iron Lady; in 2012, he played Cameron, welcoming Olivia Colman's Queen Elizabeth the Queen Mother and Samuel West's King George VI to the United States in Hyde Park on Hudson; in 2014, he played Turing's professor in The Imitation Game; he portrayed the Archbishop of Canterbury in David Michôd's 2019 film The King and the 6th Earl of Harewood, Henry Lascelles, in the 2019 Downtown Abbey film.
-In Star Wars: The Rise of Skywalker of the same year, Havill played a First Order Officer warning Richard E. Grant's Allegiant General Pryde "they’re targeting the navigation tower, so the fleet can’t deploy".
+In 2010, Havill portrayed the royal sound engineer Robert Wood in The King's Speech.
+He played the cabinet secretary to Meryl Streep's Margaret Thatcher in The Iron Lady (2011), Cameron in Hyde Park on Hudson (2012), and Turing's professor in The Imitation Game (2014).
+In 2019, he portrayed the Archbishop of Canterbury in David Michôd's historical drama film The King and Henry Lascelles, 6th Earl of Harewood in the historical drama film Downton Abbey.
+In Star Wars: The Rise of Skywalker (2019), he played a First Order Officer with a small speaking role.
 His work of the 2010s includes roles in The Awakening as George Vandermeer, Cloud Atlas as Mr. Hotchkiss, Dad's Army as Captain Meeks, My Cousin Rachel as Parson Pascoe, Gold as Sir James Benson, and Lyrebird as Maarten Wooning.

 Havill portrayed Sir Philip Hendy in Roger Michell's 2020 film The Duke, along with actors Jim Broadbent and Helen Mirren.
-In 2021, he played Enid Baines' father George in Censor, delivering "sterling work" as a "button-down" parent.
-He played General Reginald Dyer in Bollywood's Sardar Udham of the same year.
+In 2021, he played Enid Baines' father George in the psychological horror film Censor, delivering "sterling work" as a "button-down" parent, and General Reginald Dyer in the Bollywood biographical historical drama film Sardar Udham.
+In 2024, he portrayed Commander Oliver Locker-Lampson in the Netflix documentary drama Einstein and the Bomb with Aidan McArdle as Einstein.

+Other work

+In 2023, Havill provided the voice for Sylvestre Lesage in the action role-playing game Final Fantasy XVI.